 Open Restaurant Program:

 NYC has announced that the Open Restaurants Program has been made permanent, and restaurants will be permitted to use heating and enclosures, and expand seating to adjacent properties with neighbors’ consent.
-As the program’s duration will now continue through the winter months, new safety enhancements are required in order for roadway seating areas to better withstand the stresses that winter may bring.
+As the program’s duration will now continue through the winter months, new safety enhancements are required for roadway seating areas to better withstand the stresses that winter may bring.
 Learn more about the Open Restaurant Program.
 View DSNY’s information on Winter Operations and Snow Alerts.

 Outdoor Dining Checklist

 Open Storefronts Program:

-The Open Storefronts Program assists existing ground-floor storefront businesses who want to use outdoor areas on a temporary basis.
+This Program assists existing ground-floor storefront businesses who want to use outdoor areas on a temporary basis.
 The program allows eligible businesses to conduct activity on sidewalks, roadways, or a combination of both.
 In addition, businesses engaged in retail trade repair stores, personal care services, and dry cleaning and laundry services are able to use outdoor spaces for seating, queuing, or display of dry goods.
-The Open Storefronts program is available from October 30, 2020 – December 31, 2020.
+The Open Storefronts program has been extended through September 30, 2021.
 Learn more about the Open Storefronts Program.